 Making a Difference, Differently

-Now, instead of being tormented by the spinning circle on the loading webpage to see my students’ AP® scores, I wait for the phone calls and emails from parents about the success of their child.
+Now, instead of being tormented by the spinning circle, waiting to see my students’ AP® scores, I wait for emails from parents about the success of their child:

 AP® is a trademark registered by the College Board, which is not affiliated with, and does not endorse, this website.